 We have two types of knowledge.
-The general one regardless of its quantity or variety has a small role in the accumulation of money.
-Many university scholars have this type of knowledge to civilization but it does not necessarily lead them to money.
-They have the teaching knowledge but not the skill of organizing or use of it.
+The general one, regardless of its quantity or variety, has a small role in the accumulation of money.
+Many university scholars have this type of knowledge about civilization, but it does not necessarily lead them to money.
+They have the teaching knowledge but not the skills for organising or using it.

-Knowledge will not attract money unless it is well organized and translated into practical plans and actions and be directed to a well-defined end called a goal, this is called specialized knowledge.
-Here we can see why there is a gap between someone who only obtained the knowledge and the one who can use it in order to earn money and power.
+Knowledge will not attract money unless it is well organised and translated into practical plans and actions and directed to a well-defined end, called a goal.
+This is called specialized knowledge.
+Here we can see why there is specialised someone who only obtained the knowledge and the one who can use it in order to earn money and power.

-This missing link between knowledge and money is the educational systems failure in teaching their student how to organize and use the knowledge after being graduated.
-This can express a fact that the man who can organize and direct knowledge toward his goals, regardless of the level and quality of education, he might be able to accumulate the money.
-This is a fact for those who are suffering from bad feeling they have about their schooling experiences.
+This missing link between knowledge and money is the educational system’s failure to teach their students how to organise and use their knowledge after graduating.
+This can express the fact that a man who can organize and direct knowledge toward his goals, regardless of the level and quality of education, might be ableorganise emulate the money.
+This is a fact for those who are suffering from bad feelings they have about their schooling experiences.

-Thomas A. Edison had only three months of official schooling in his entire life, but he did not feel neither lack of education nor he died poor.
-Also, Henry Ford with just sixth grad of schooling was a financially successful person in the US.
+Thomas A. Edison had only three months of official schooling in his entire life, but he did not feel a lack of education nor did he die poor.
+Also, Henry Ford, with just a sixth-grade education, was a financially successful person in the US.

 How to acquire knowledge

-First of all, think about specialized knowledge you may require and the purpose for which it is needed.
-In short set the goal you are moving forward to, and it will determine you what knowledge you need.
+First of all, think about the specialised knowledge you may require and the purpose for which it is needed.
+In short, set the goal you are moving forward to, and it will determine what knowledge you need.
 Then consider the following to raise your practical knowledge:

 - Your current experience and education.